andisiambuku/Techie-Blog/README.md

 This application is ideal for tech newbies, experts and enthusiasts to read and share what they know about the ever-changing tech landscape in Africa.

-This project is a fulfillment of Moringa School's Phase2 Project Assignment.
+This project is a fulfillment of Moringa School's Phase 2 Project Assignment.

 ## Link to Live Site on GitHub Pages
 Take a look at it here: